 What this list also proves is that reservoirs provide so much more than water.
 They are great for the environment, water sports, as renewable sources of energy, and even as tourist attractions.

 Kicking off our list of the five biggest reservoirs in the UK is Llyn Brianne in Wales.
-Built in 1972, it has a capacity of 64.4 million cubic litres of water, covers a surface area of 2.3 square miles and plays an important role in supplying water for Wales.
+Built in 1972, it has a capacity of 64.4 million cubic metres of water, covers a surface area of 2.3 square miles and plays an important role in supplying water for Wales.

 Llyn Brianne feeds into the River Tywi, replenishing water abstracted further down the river at a treatment works near Carmathen.
 From this treatment works, the water is piped to the most populous areas of south Wales, including Neath, Swansea, and the west of Cardiff.

 The reservoir’s claim to fame is that it is home to the tallest dam in the UK at a height of 91 metres.
 The dam is a popular tourist attraction when Llyn Brianne is spilling into the Tywi and a set of three hydroelectric turbines at its base can generate 4.60 megawatts of water.

 Llyn Brianne’s big spillway has proven popular with kayakers in the past and in 2008 their activities in sliding down when water was released sparked media interest.

 Welsh Water, who are responsible for the reservoir, called the activity dangerous and said it had long been outlawed, even though the kayakers claimed to have been doing it for over 20 years.

 Whilst humans may look forward to the release of water, it is not such good news for fish.
 The Tywi is home to important trout and salmon stocks.
 When the river is topped up by Llyn Brianne, the water tends to be very cold with anglers saying it adversely impacts on the quality of fish.